OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-cuentas.md

 # Ethereum Accounts

-Everything on Ethereum — sending ETH, deploying a contract, interacting with a dApp — requires an **account**.
+Everything on Ethereum, from sending ETH, deploying a contract and interacting with a dApp requires an **account**.
 Accounts are the foundation of identity and interaction on the network.

 ---